Sean Giambrone

 Sean Giambrone (born May 30, 1999) is an American actor.
-His on-screen roles include Adam F. Goldberg in the sitcom The Goldbergs and Ron Stoppable in the Disney Channel film Kim Possible.
-His voice acting credits include Luan's boyfriend Benny in The Loud House, Yumyulack Opposites Jr. in Solar Opposites, Jeff Randell in Clarence, Russell in Russell Madness, Ben Pincus in Jurassic World Camp Cretaceous and its sequel series Jurassic World: Chaos Theory and Jimmy McGill in Slippin' Jimmy.
+His on-screen roles include Adam F. Goldberg in the sitcom The Goldbergs, Ron Stoppable in the Disney Channel film Kim Possible, and Montgomery in Pizza Movie.
+His voice acting credits include Luan's boyfriend Benny in The Loud House, Yumyulack Opposites in Solar Opposites, Jeff Randell in Clarence, Russell in Russell Madness, Ben Pincus in Jurassic World Camp Cretaceous and its sequel series Jurassic World: Chaos Theory, and Jimmy McGill in Slippin' Jimmy.

 Early life

 Giambrone was born in St. Joseph, Michigan to a family of Italian and German descent, and raised in Park Ridge, Illinois, where he attended Lincoln Middle School and Maine South High School.
 As of 2019, he is based in Los Angeles, but often visits Park Ridge.

 Career

 Giambrone started his acting career at age nine, starring in television commercials for McDonald's and Friendly's Restaurants, among others.
 His first film role came in 2012, where he played Afro Boy in I Heart Shakey.

 From 2013 to 2023, Giambrone played the part of Adam Goldberg, the youngest child of Beverly (Wendi McLendon-Covey) and Murray (Jeff Garlin), in the ABC comedy series The Goldbergs.

 From 2014 to 2018, Giambrone provided the voice of Jeff Randell, the title character's best friend, on the Cartoon Network animated series Clarence.
 He also made an appearance in R.L.
 Stine's The Haunting Hour, and provided the voice of a bull terrier named Russell in the 2015 DVD film Russell Madness.
 In 2019, Giambrone co-starred with Sadie Stanley in the film Kim Possible, where he played Ron Stoppable, the best friend and sidekick of Stanley's title character, and was credited in the soundtrack.

 From 2020 to 2022, he voiced Ben Pincus in Jurassic World: Camp Cretaceous.
 Since 2024, he reprised his role in Jurassic World: Chaos Theory.